ASeleem/knifenet/README.md

 # Knifenet
-<h2>is a computer networking utility for reading from and writing to network connections using TCP or UDP. </h2>
+<p>is a computer networking utility for reading from and writing to network connections using TCP or UDP. </p>
 <br />
-<h2>Its list of features includes port scanning, transferring files, and port listening, and it can be used as a backdoor.</h2>
+<p>Its list of features includes port scanning, transferring files, and port listening, and it can be used as a backdoor.</p>
 # Usage :
-<h3>knifenet Net Tool
+<p>knifenet Net Tool
 <br />
 Usage: knifenet.py -t target_host -p port
 <br />